Shoreline Trail Boardwalk Replacement Project

 Accessibility improvements |

 Redesigning the boardwalk provides opportunities to improve trail user accessibility.
-The widths of the boardwalks will be increased, and the grade of the path reduced where it leads on and off the bridges.
-The grade can also be reduced and steps removed where possible at the access points at each end of the boardwalk section of the trail. |
+The widths of the boardwalks will be increased, and at the access points at each end of the boardwalk section of the trail, the grade can also be reduced and steps removed where possible. |

 Support for community initiatives |